Benjscho/advent24/README.md

 Also to figure out is how to split these day by day.
 I'm not sure what the standard dune project formatting is like.

+## Day 2

+These first few days really feel like shaking the cobwebs out in the stage of getting to know a language.
+Yesterday I was figuring out just how to get off the ground, now it's how to make that repeatable and workable throughout the month.

+Today I:
+- figured out adding different binaries
+- figured out writing my own library utils for some common parsing tasks I'm going to need.
+- figured out how to easily debug print items
+- figured out recursive fns with pattern matching for logic